Category Archives: New York

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the neighbor concerned aid you locate the corner so he can be much more guaranteed that the job has actually been done properly.
-If he assists you, he will see the proof you uncover and also will not later be inclined to say so much regarding it.
+It is consistently well to have the neighbor concerned assistance you locate the corner so he can be a lot more guaranteed that the work has been done correctly.
+If he aids you, he will certainly see the proof you uncover and also will not later on be inclined to assert so much about it.

 Consider these guidelines when making the all important selection of one of the available lots for sale.